OwoJudge-Team/OwoJudge/backend/docs/api.md

 ]
 ```

-### `GET /api/problems/:problemID`
+### `GET /api/problems/:serialNumber`

-Retrieves a single problem by its ID, including its description and sample test cases.
+Retrieves a single problem by its serial number, including its description and sample test cases.

 -   **Authentication:** Required.